 L08 Classics 3801 Ancient Greek and Roman Medicine

 This course introduces students to the practice and theory of medicine in the ancient Mediterranean, beginning in Egypt and continuing through Greece and Rome.
 It ends in the Middle Ages.
 Greco-Roman medicine will be our focus.
 How was disease understood by practitioners and, as far as can be reconstructed, by laypeople?
-What form did surgical, pharmacological, and dietetic treatment take?
+What form did surgical, pharmacological, and dietitic treatment take?
 What were the intellectual origins of Greek medicine?
 The social status of medical practitioners?
-How was medicine written and in what terms did its practitioners conceive it?
+How was medicine written and in what terms did its practitioners conceive it?"

 Credit 3 units.
 A&S IQ: HUM, LCD, SD Arch: HUM Art: HUM BU: IS EN: H